gbdev/rgbds-www/src/pages/install/linux.md

 # Installing RGBDS on Linux

-First, please check if Linux is available in your distribution's software center or package manager repositories.
+First, please check if RGBDS is available in your distribution's software center or package manager repositories.
 If a satisfactory version is available, it is a good idea to install from there.

 If not, and you want to install version v0.6.1 or newer, you can download our pre-built binaries.